NYSE says to co-launch new, environmentally sustainable asset class - NewsBreak

 The NYSE said it was developing NACs with the Intrinsic Exchange Group (IEG), which pioneered the idea and works with natural asset owners to form and list NACs to convert natural wealth into financial wealth.

-"This wealth is based on healthy ecosystems and nature's production of vital ecosystem services, rather than on extractive measures, e.g., mining, timber harvest, etc," IEG said on its website.
+"This wealth is based on healthy ecosystems and nature's production of vital ecosystem services, rather than on extractive measures, e.g., mining, timber harvest, etc," IEG said on its website www.intrinsicexchange.com.

 IEG, with the Inter-American Development Bank (IDB), is currently working with Costa Rica’s government on forming NACs, and said it is also in discussions with other sovereign nations, private landowners, and public companies.